-Tami Hance is Director of Resource Development for Communities In Schools of Nevada.
+Tami Hance is the Chief Executive Director for Communities In Schools of Nevada.
 As an affiliate of the nation’s largest dropout prevention program, the mission of Communities In Schools is to keep kids in school, do whatever it takes to eliminate barriers and never give up on anyone.

 In concert with her work at Communities In Schools of Nevada, she is also a board member of Nevada Partnership for Homeless Youth (NPHY), president emeritus of Nevada Women’s Philanthropy.

 Ms. Hance graduated from the University of Nevada, Las Vegas with a Bachelor of Arts degree in communication studies.
 She spent 26 years as Senior Vice President of Destinations by Design (DBD), the largest destination management and special event company in Las Vegas, gaining an exceptional wealth of knowledge of Southern Nevada’s hospitality industry.
 She transitioned into a career in philanthropy in April 2017.

 She has been an adjunct professor for the College of Southern Nevada, and in 2014 served as president of Las Vegas Hospitality Association (LVHA), where she continues to volunteer on the Chairman’s Club.
 The Meeting Professionals International (MPI) Foundation U.S. Council honored her by appointing her to its 2014-2016 Council.
 In 2016, Tami was honored by the Girl Scouts of Southern Nevada with a leadership badge.